Bethany History

 -

-Jan 8 – Bethany adopts the Home Group concept, created in the spirit of the first New Testament churches.
+January 8 – Bethany adopts the Home Group concept, created in the spirit of the first New Testament churches.

 -

 February – Bethany votes to support the Longfields ministry being established in the expanding Barrhaven community.
-When it is accepted into the Ottawa Baptist Association in 1999 a Bethany Member will be called as its first pastor.

 -